Skip to Content

 How the CityPass Works

-To purchase a CityPASS, go to their website and select the destination that you are visiting.
-There are currently 16 cities offered – Atlanta, Boston, Chicago, Dallas, Denver, Houston, New York City, Orlando, Philadelphia, San Antonio, San Diego, San Francisco, Seattle, Southern California, Tampa Bay, and Toronto.
+To purchase a CityPASS, go to their website and select the destination you are visiting.
+There are currently 16 cities offered: Atlanta, Boston, Chicago, Dallas, Denver, Houston, New York City, Orlando, Philadelphia, San Antonio, San Diego, San Francisco, Seattle, Southern California, Tampa Bay, and Toronto.

-For Seattle, there are two types of tickets.
-One for adults 13 and older, and one for children aged 5 to 12.
-Currently, the ticket price for the CityPASS gives you admission to five different attractions – representing a savings of over 40%.
+Seattle has two types of tickets: one for adults 13 and older and one for children aged 5 to 12.
+Currently, the ticket price for the CityPASS gives you admission to five different attractions, representing a savings of over 40%.
 There’s also a C3 pass that gives admission to three attractions.

 Once you purchase the CityPASS, it’s valid for a year.
-Upon the first use, you have 9 consecutive days to visit all of the attractions included.
-IDs may be required, and you’ll need to show the pass to gain admission.
-If members of your group want to split up, you’ll each need to have possession of your own pass.
+Upon the first use, you have nine consecutive days to visit all of the included attractions.
+IDs may be required, and you must show the pass to gain admission.
+If your group members want to split up, you’ll each need to possess your own pass.

-Before deciding to purchase a CityPASS, look at the attractions that are offered.
-Make sure that you plan to visit most of them to really get maximum value for the cost of the pass.
+Before deciding to purchase a CityPASS, look at the attractions offered.
+Make sure that you plan to visit most of them to get the maximum value for the pass’s cost.

-Since 2020, some of the attractions require advance reservations.
-It’s a good idea to review operating procedures and hours to make sure you’ll be able to visit while you are there.
-You can make the required reservations right from their website if you’d like.
+Since 2020, some attractions require advance reservations.
+Review operating procedures and hours to ensure you’ll be able to visit while you’re there.
+You can make the required reservations right from their website.

 What’s Included in the Seattle CityPASS

-In 2023 there are five attractions included with your CityPASS purchase.
-These include the Space Needle and Seattle Aquarium.
+In 2024, your CityPASS purchase will include five attractions, including the Space Needle and Seattle Aquarium.

 Then, you can choose three from the following list: